FranciscoGauna/SER/readme.md

 (1mm, 10Hz) -> (1mm, 100Hz) -> (2mm, 10Hz) -> (2mm, 100Hz).
 For more examples, see
 the [test file for the arg tracker](tests/generator_test.py)

+#### Sequence and Runs

+When the user is configuring the experiment, they may chain multiple different runs in a sequence.
+Each run has its own configuration data.
+The scheduled runs can be seen in a list at the bottom of the application.
+The User can also save them to disk through a series of controls under "Load Configuration".
+During execution, at the beginning of each run SER loads the configuration into the components.

+#### Data Format

 ### View Controller

 Each component has an independent UI that is tasked with display its configuration parameters